Establishment of Academic Positions

 Letter of Offer (Invitation)

 Written letters of offer (technically, letters of invitation to accept an appointment) are required for all faculty and academic professional appointments.
+Draft letters must be vetted by the Assistant Provost for Academic HR before finalizing.
 In addition, units must obtain a written acknowledgement of acceptance by members of the academic staff who are new to the University of Illinois, new to the academic employee group, or new to a tenure-track faculty position.
 All internal search approvals must be received by the unit prior to issuance of a letter of offer.
 The appropriate dean issues the letter of appointment to faculty.
 For academic professionals, the appropriate director, dean, or division head issues the letter.
 The letter must be signed as accepted and returned to the appropriate director, dean, or division head before the recommendation for appointment can be processed.
 The letter of offer does not supersede the official Notice of Appointment issued by the Board of Trustees once all other approvals and appointment papers have been received and processed.
 Offer letter templates for faculty appointments can be found on the Academic Human Resources website.

 Information Required for Appointment